Samsung/tizen-docs/docs/application/native/guides/machine-learning/machine-learning-training.md

 An epoch refers to a full, exhaustive visit to a dataset.

 So, if you consider [Cifar-100](https://www.cs.toronto.edu/~kriz/cifar.html#The%20CIFAR-100%20dataset) dataset.
-When using 100% of training set, a sigle training epoch will be visiting 50,000 samples.
-If batch size is 100, it will consists of 500 batches(or iterations).
+When using the full training set, a single training epoch will contain 50,000 samples.
+If batch size is 100, it will be of 500 batches(or iterations).

 #### Construct a dataset on code